-Jeff took his first flight to Hawaii in 1970 and has had his feet on the ground here on Kauai ever since.
-When he flew here, the price for the ticket was $199 round-trip, which is equal to $1,400 in today’s dollars.
-Rob came to Hawaii in 1989.
-While he doesn’t remember his United Airlines flight that much, or the cost, he does remember feeling an immediate connection to Kauai on arrival.
+When BOH editor Jeff took his first flight to Hawaii nearly a half-century ago, the price for the ticket was $199 round-trip, which is equal to $1,400 in today’s dollars.
+Editor Rob came to Hawaii in 1989.
+While he doesn’t remember his United Airlines flight that much, or the cost, he does remember feeling an immediate connection on arrival.

-Below are two fascinating videos.
-The first is an early 1940s video likely of the Clipper Honolulu taking off from Hawaii, and the second is a 1976 United Airlines Hawaii commercial,
+Also Below are two fascinating videos.
+The first is an early 1940s video likely of the Pan Am Clipper Honolulu taking off from Hawaii, and the second is a 1976 United Airlines Hawaii commercial, both iconic.

 When was your first flight to Hawaii?
 Let us know in your comments.
-Jeff is a commercial aviation aficionado and decided to do a recap of historic air travel to Hawaii.
+Jeff, as a commercial aviation aficionado, decided to do a recap of historic air travel to Hawaii.
 After all, it was air travel that transformed Hawaii and made it accessible to the world.

 Flights to Hawaii from the US Mainland began in 1936 when Pan Am carried passengers from San Francisco on the Martin M-130 “Hawaii Clipper.”
 The navigator on that flight was Fred Noonan, who later disappeared with Amelia Earhart on their 1937 round-the-world flight.
 The Clipper flew once a week and mainly brought cargo and mail with its 8 or 9 passengers who paid a premium price to be on board.
 More than anyone would pay today.
 In fact, the lead image above is of the Honolulu Clipper (a Boeing 314), which at the time was advertised at $278 one way.
 In today’s dollars, that is about $5,500.
 To see a video of the Boeing 314 take-off from Pearl Harbor, head to the bottom of the post.